MrDraku/Smart-helment-project-/README.md

-# Smart-helment-project-
+# SmartHelmet Mobile App

-Flutter + Kotlin mobile app for SmartHelmet ESP32 safety helmet with persistent Bluetooth
+A Flutter + Kotlin application for the SmartHelmet ESP32 safety helmet system with persistent Bluetooth Classic connection and background monitoring.